 Title I Program Overview

-North Adams Community Schools offers Title I programs at Southeast Elementary School and Northwest Elementary School for students requiring remediation and/or intervention to achieve the basic components of grade-level reading skills utilizing scientifically research-based curriculum.
+North Adams Community Schools offers Title I programs at Bellmont Elementary School for students, in grades K-3, requiring remediation and/or intervention to achieve the basic components of grade-level reading skills utilizing scientifically research-based curriculum.

 Title I allows students to receive small-group and one-on-one instruction from a licensed and highly-qualified teacher who works to identify deficits, build skills and bridge reading, phonemic awareness, phonics, vocabulary, fluency, and/or comprehension gaps that may exist.
 Title I instruction is in addition to and supplements the student's 90 minutes of general education, core classroom reading instruction provided by the grade-level teacher.